algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

     - Initialize the VGA display module with the correct colors for each game element (frog, cars, road, background) based on their pixel coordinates.
 - **Game State Machine:**
 The game will be controlled by a state machine, with Initialization as the first state.
-Once everything is initialized (scores, lives, positions), the game transitions to the Waiting for Play state, where the player can press the play button to start.
+Once everything is initialized (levels, positions), the game transitions to the Waiting for Play state, where the player can press the play button to start.

 #### b.
 Playing: